densh/densh.github.com/quasiquotes.md

     scala> typecheckType(tq"Map[_, _]") =:= typeOf[collection.immutable.Map[_, _]]
     true

 Here we can see that plain reference to `Map` doesn\'t respect our custom import and resolves to default `collection.immutable.Map` instead.
 Similar problems can arise if references aren't fully qualified in macros.
-Current macro system isn't hygienic and it doesn't resolve name clashes between result of the macro and lexical scope where macro is used:

     // ---- MyMacro.scala ----
     package example